 Sourdough is all about time.
 You can’t rush flavour.

-- The following morning, add 300ml water to your sponge and very roughly mix in 500g strong organic white flour.
+- The following morning, add 300g water to your sponge and very roughly mix in 500g strong organic white flour.
 Cover with a shower cap and leave for an hour to allow the flour to absorb the water.
 This stage is called the autolyse.

-- Mix in 15g salt and knead the dough on a clean surface for 10 minutes.
+- Mix in 15g salt and knead the dough on a clean surface for about 10 minutes.
 It will hold its shape and become less sticky as the gluten develops.

 - Shape your dough into a ball, lightly dust with flour, and place it in a bowl.
 Cover and leave it to rest for 1 hour.